Only in Oshkosh

 The International Federal Pavilion annually hosts the International Federal Partnership featuring federal agencies and organizations from the U.S., Canada, and the Bahamas.

 Exhibits will be in one of the coolest places on AirVenture grounds.
-Radar and weather monitoring, drones, interactive displays that include a Wright Flyer simulator, a vintage Fairchild aircraft once operated by the U.S. National Park Service and aircraft and vessels from the U.S. Customs and Border Protection are just some of the displays in the pavilion.
+Radar and weather monitoring, drones, interactive displays that include a Wright Flyer simulator and a vintage Fairchild aircraft once operated by the U.S. National Park Service are just some of the displays in the pavilion.

 As always, many educational forums will be presented by the various government representatives.
 These forums include information regarding the various missions of each agency.
 Some of the forums will give FAA “Wings” credit for attendance.